 I open my eyes and there’s our bedroom.
 The door is open and I can look out of the terrace door and see that there’s snow outside and the sun is shining.
 I virtually jump out of bed to open the window and gaze over the rooftops of Vienna.
 It’s all there.
 I can see it!
 WITHOUT GLASSES!

 On Instagram dozens of people have sent me their experiences with laser surgery.
 One girl tells me she felt the same thing after getting a very similar treatment.
 She couldn’t read her musical notes (while playing piano) for a month.
 So I sense that’s a normal reaction of my eyes and relax again.
+After some research it’s confirmed that this is normal – the near sight needs to adjust after the surgery.

 And here I sit – writing these lines at the computer.
 The day after my surgery.
 I don’t feel any pain.
 And I can read what I write on this screen without wearing glasses… I’m still in denial about all of this!